Sexual Healing: Production and composition

 "Sexual Healing" has been described as a post-disco, soul and funk song.
+The song is written and composed in the key of E-flat major and is set in time signature of 4/4 with a tempo of 94 beats per minute.
 It begins with a deep bass drum followed by "tinny" handclaps, "ticky" snare, and "tishy" hi-hats generated by a Roland TR-808 drum machine.

-The first vocal sounds are of whispers, recorded by singer Harvey Fuqua, an early mentor of Gaye who assisted him in production of the song and its parent album, Midnight Love.
-Fuqua whispers, "Get up" and "Wake up" four times respectively before the sounds of a rhythmic keyboard.
-Afterwards, Gaye sings an ad-lib before the first verse.
+The first vocal sounds are of whisper chants of "get up" and "wake up", recorded by singer Harvey Fuqua, an early mentor of Gaye's who assisted him in the song's production.
+The song is backed by keyboards, synthesizers, drum programming and rhythm guitar.
+Background vocals in the song were provided by Gaye and Gordon Banks, who played guitar.
+The song ends with Gaye repeating the chorus line.
+As it fades out, Gaye can be heard singing, "please don't procrastinate, it's not good to masturbate."